Rub3nCT/perl-hashcat-utils/README.md

-# perl-hashcat-utils
+# Perl-hashcat-utils
 ## Small set of utilities useful for advanced password cracking

 I coded this utilities for my own use, but I think they can also be useful for someone else.
 That's why I'm releasing them!

 Most of these tools are **based on [atom's hashcat-utils](http://hashcat.net/wiki/doku.php?id=hashcat_utils "atom's hashcat-utils homepage").**

 They have the same functionality / behaviour, but I have included some extra changes / improvements.
-Official hashcat-utils are faster as perl is an interpreted language, so use them unless you really need these improvements.
+Official hashcat-utils are faster as Perl is an interpreted language, so use them unless you really need these improvements.

 # Tools included: